Sunset Beach (TV series): Main cast

+Secondary and guest cast

 Storylines

 Storylines in its nearly three-year run ranged from the traditional to the supernatural.
 One of the first storylines concerned an Internet romance.
 Kansas farm girl Meg Cummings discovered her fiancé, Tim Truman, cheating on her on their wedding day.
 Meg had been talking online with SB, a man who lived in Sunset Beach, California.
 And after catching Tim with her maid of honor, Meg fled to Sunset Beach in search of SB, who turned out to be wealthy, widowed businessman Ben Evans.